realvjy/coolshapes-react/README.md

 export default App;
 ```

+#### Component with shape category example
-You can import the component for specific category and simply pass the index of the shape.
+You can import the component for specific category - `Star`,`Ellipse`... etc - and simply pass the index of the shape.
 ```js
 import { Star } from 'coolshapes-react';